dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Callback Functions:</mark>

-A callback function is a function which is:
+<mark style="background: #AD21D9;">A callback function is a function which is:</mark>
-- It is passed as a parameter
+- Passed as a parameter.
-- It is accessible by another function, and
+- Accessible by another function.
-- It is invoked after the first function if that first function completes
+- Invoked after the first function if that first function completes.
 - The name tends to confuse.
 Maybe a better name would be “Call after function”.
 Maybe a better name would be a "call after" function.
 - They are used in asynchronous communications to manage events.